-This is one of the national park service sites in California that was closely tied to another historical monument – Cabrillo National Monument – since it was the island that was first discovered by European explorers in 1542.
-The park includes 5 out of 8 Channel Islands in the Pacific Ocean.
+This California National Park was closely tied to another park service site, Cabrillo National Monument since the island was first discovered by European explorers in 1542.
+The park includes 5 out of the 8 Channel Islands off the coast of Southern California.
 The park is valued for its cultural and natural resources.
 It is also a national marine sanctuary and national biosphere reserve.

 This national park is shared by two states: California and Nevada.
 It is located along the border of these two states and near the Sierra Nevada mountain range.
 It is also a unique area as it features an interface zone between the Mojave Desert and Great Basin, which explains the arid landscape in the park.
 Almost all of the entire park is a designated wilderness area and is the driest, hottest national park in the country.